Pun-it/kaggle_competetions/README.md

-# This repo contains source code for all the kaggle competetions I have taken part in and am allowed to post.
+# This repo contains source code for all the kaggle competetions I have taken part in and am allowed to publically publish it .